John III of Sweden: Free again

-During Erik's insanity in the fall of 1567 (see the Sture Murders), John's release was secured in October 1567, after which negotiations were begun for the Duke's restoration to his rights.
+During Erik's insanity in autumn 1567 (see the Sture Murders), John's release was secured in October 1567, after which negotiations were begun for the Duke's restoration to his rights.

-Catherine Jagiellon, (1526 – 1583), first wife of John III (from 1562), Queen of Sweden from 1569, mother of Sigismund III Vasa, sister of Poland's King Sigismund II Augustus.
+Catherine Jagiellon, (1526–1583), first wife of John III (from 1562), Queen of Sweden from 1569, mother of Sigismund III Vasa, sister of Poland's King Sigismund II Augustus.

 John further initiated peace talks with Denmark–Norway and Lübeck to end the Northern Seven Years' War but rejected the resulting Treaties of Roskilde in which his envoys had accepted far-reaching Danish demands.
 After two more years of fighting, the war was concluded without many Swedish concessions in the Treaty of Stettin.
-During the following years he successfully fought Russia in the Livonian War, concluded by the Treaty of Plussa in 1583, a war that meant a Swedish reconquest of Narva.
+During the following years he successfully fought Russia in the Livonian War, concluded by the Treaty of Plussa in 1583, which confirmed the Swedish reconquest of Narva.
 As a whole his foreign policy was affected by his connection to Poland of which country his son Sigismund III Vasa was made king in 1587.

 However, Erik's actions in the first half of 1568 were likely to arouse John's fears that his newly won freedom would be taken away from him again.
-John therefore entered into an agreement with his brother Charles and some of the nobility for a joint rising against Erik's hated regiment.
+John therefore entered into an agreement with his brother Charles and some of the nobility for a joint rising against Erik's hated regime.
 This revolt began in July and spread so rapidly that by mid-September the army of the dukes was already outside Stockholm, whose gates were opened to them on 29 September 1568.
 An important ally was John's maternal uncle Sten Leijonhufvud, who was fatally wounded.
 At deathbed he was made Count of Raseborg.
-Erik XIV was taken prisoner, and immediately afterwards John had himself hailed as king by the city authorities and by those of the nobility and warriors who were gathered there.
-Shortly after this John executed his brother's most trusted counsellor, Jöran Persson, whom he held largely responsible for his harsh treatment while in prison.
+Erik XIV was taken prisoner, and immediately afterwards John had himself hailed as king by the city authorities and by those of the nobility and army who were gathered there.
+Shortly after this, John executed his brother's most trusted counsellor, Jöran Persson, whom he held largely responsible for his harsh treatment while in prison.

 John III as king

 Hailed as king

-In January 1569, John III was recognized as king by the same Diet (Riksdag) that forced Erik XIV from the throne.
+In January 1569, John III was recognized as king by the same Diet (Riksdag) that had forced Erik XIV from the throne.
 But this recognition was not without concessions on the part of John: Duke Charles was confirmed in his dukedom without the restrictions on his power imposed by the Articles of Arboga; the nobility were granted privileges which, in extending their rights and limiting their duties, represent a significant moment in the history of the nobility; and special privileges were granted to the higher nobility which consolidated and developed the distinction between the various classes of the nobility which is of such profound significance in the history of the Swedish nobility.